meesgoudbeek/endeavour/README.md

 This is a small React project made to showcase art pieces from the Rijksmuseum.
 The website consists of a homepage with artpieces and a detail page for each piece.
 I've split up the pages into components.
+Added a simple search so the user can filter through the shown artpieces.
+Then they can click on details to show the art piece with more information.

 To do's in the future could consist of: